CastraRegina/ars-est-in-v_rb0/README.md

     - silhouettes of various flying insects in a glass case,
     - masks: venetian masks, scream ghostface, Guy Fawkes mask,
     - a bunch of child's balloons, three wise monkeys (variations: see, hear, speak good),
+    - stylized cartoon eyes, Heart with a bite, fruit with a bite,

 - Themes and texts like...
   - luck and happiness: smile, be happy, don't worry be happy, home, sweet home,